pgte/banzai/README.md

 You should install Redis - it has to be a version that supports the [BRPOPLPUSH] command.

-We have a `PubSub` model where publishers (e.g. our api) place things in a priority queue that then gets consumed by a pipeline worker.
-A pipeline worker subscribes to the work queue and when it finds a task that needs to be done starts working on it.

 # Terminology

 ## Pipeline